Updated: 02/20/19 | Originally Posted: 9/8/2008

-Writer Chuck Thompson highlighted his troubles with the travel industry in his recent book, Smile When You’re Lying.
+Travel writer Chuck Thompson highlighted his troubles with the travel industry in his recent book, Smile When You’re Lying.
 I read the book while traveling Europe and loved its sharp commentary and funny anecdotes.
-Some people felt the same.
-Others did not.
-Intrigued by his opinions, I recently spoke with him about them in more detail:

 Nomadic Matt: As someone so critical of the travel writing industry, why have you stayed in it for so long?